stockphrase/no-silo/content/courses/workshops/argument-synthesis.md

 Answering these questions makes it easier to write an essay examining the relationship between the various authors’ *arguments*, comparing and contrasting their views.

+{{< hint info >}}
-- **Note**: Synthesis is very *textual* in nature: you must show explicit textual evidence for each of the claims you attribute to the other authors.
+<i class="fas fa-exclamation-circle"></i> Synthesis is very *textual* in nature: you must show explicit textual evidence for each of the claims you attribute to the other authors.
 Using [summary](/resources/open-handbook/chapter-8/), [paraphrase](/resources/open-handbook/chapter-8/), and [quotation](/resources/open-handbook/chapter-8/), compare and contrast the authors’ positions; make sure to cite each reference a text appropriately.
 Use clear [signal phrases](/resources/open-handbook/chapter-8/) to alert the reader when you transition between your presentations of the various author’s ideas or works.
+{{< /hint >}}

 ## Workshop